-Engagement Cloud has the capability to send mobile push notifications to your app users using our Program Builder.
-It is important before we go over the steps on how to enable the push channel in Engagement Cloud that some key concepts are understood, and these are:
+It's important before we go over the steps on how to enable the push channel in Dotdigital that some key concepts are understood.

-Engagement Cloud requires all users you want to send push notifications to have an email address, as this is used to create a contact in Engagement Cloud, and you target your pushes by sending to contacts!
+Dotdigital requires all users you want to send push notifications to have an email address, as this is used to create a contact in Dotdigital, and you target your pushes by sending to contacts.

-If you have a requirement to send push to users without an email address this is possible via API only, please talk to your account manager about our CPaaS APIs.
+If you have a requirement to send push to users without an email address this is possible using the API only.
+Contact your Customer Success representative about our CPaaS APIs.

-Our App Messaging - Foundation SDK will need to be embedded in your app to enable us to register users as contacts in Engagement Cloud, and acquire the necessary push tokens automatically from your app in order for you to push to the users device.
+Our App Messaging - Foundation SDK must be embedded in your app to enable us to register users as contacts in Dotdigital, and acquire the necessary push tokens automatically from your app in order for you to push to the user's device.

-Your app will pass our SDK a security token, which it validates, to register a user.
+Your app passes our SDK a security token, which it validates, to register a user.
 The security token needs to be in the JWT format (JSON Web Token).

 The following diagram illustrates the SDKs use: